Winston-Lin/dziganto.github.io/_posts/2017-7-19-Python-Deep-Learning-Frameworks-1.md

 2. How useful is the documentation?
 3. How helpful and useful are the tutorials?
 4. What is the learning curve like?
-5. Are there performance differences between the frameworks, and if so what magnitude?
+5. Are there performance differences between the frameworks, and if so by how much?

-I'll wrap up the series with a full buildout in each framework of a deep reinforcment learning project.
-But more on that later.
+I'll wrap up the series with a full buildout in each framework of a deep reinforcment learning project, but more on that to come in the future.

+## Objective
+The objective of this post is simply to introduce the three frameworks and provide a roadmap.

+## The Three Frameworks
+The three deep learning frameworks that I'll investigate are:
+1. Intel Nervana's Neon
+2. PyTorch
+3. TensorFlow

-Let's begin with a brief introduction to each framework.
+Let's begin by looking at a brief description of each framework.

-## Intel Nervana's Neon (version 2.0.0)
+### Intel Nervana's Neon (version 2.0.0)
 ![neon](/assets/images/nervana_neon.png?raw=true){: .center-image }

 According to [Intel Nervana's website](http://neon.nervanasys.com/docs/latest/index.html):